bdragonh/T480S-BIGSUR-EFI/en.md

 - Open the EFI partition and replace the EFI version to the Bigsur&Monterey version.
 Notice!
 No need to restart the system after changing!
 - Search MACOS MONTEREY in APP STORT, just download and install it.
-(Note: It is recommended to upgrade to MONTEREY.
-I only have one black apple, which has been upgraded to MONTEREY.
-The BIGSUR version is not under maintenance!)

 ##Support for new installation of bigsur and Monterey
 - Obtain an equipped USB flash disk according to the tutorial https://support.apple.com/zh-cn/HT201372